 Car dealerships use this all the time as well (but normally in much shorter treatments, like 1 hour).
 Many people only do 2-hour treatments for mold, which should not cause damage to the plastics, and would only cause minimal oxidation odor after.

 There is more info below on pumping ozone through the HVAC.
 If you don’t need to pump it through the HVAC, just see my general post on ozone and run it inside the vehicle.
-I use the little Airthereal.
+I use many of the little ones from Amazon (like this one).

 Please read through the precautions thoroughly, since ozone is a dangerous gas that can be deadly.